ziiqoos/pn-todo-app/README.md

 ## Features
 The ready-to-use features are:
-- Add new tasks
+- Add new tasks with additional details, including title, description, and due date
-- Edit existing tasks
+- Edit existing tasks and its informations
-- Delete Tasks
+- Delete tasks
 - Mark tasks as completed or uncompleted
 - Filter tasks by status
 - Filter Tasks by keywords